encoredev/encore/docs/platform/integrations/webhooks.md

 Webhooks are defined on a per-application basis, and are configured under Settings -> Webhooks in Encore's Cloud Dashboard.

-To simplify using webhooks, Encore provides a Go module, [go.encore.dev/webhooks](https://pkg.go.dev/go.encore.dev/webhooks), that provides type definitions and documentation of all supported webhook events.
+To simplify using webhooks, Encore.go provides a Go module, [go.encore.dev/webhooks](https://pkg.go.dev/go.encore.dev/webhooks), that provides type definitions and documentation of all supported webhook events.
 This module is kept up to date as new events are added.

 ## Webhook Deliveries